Winter is here, which means one thing for most areas – extreme cold in the home and even colder conditions in the basement.

 - STAY COZY AND SAVE ENERGY.
 Carving out a comfortable room, desk, or other cozy spot for work, focus, and learning is more important than ever.
 Add this heater to your designated space to keep it cozy—optimizing productivity and turning an unexpected challenge into an energy-saving win

-Finally, the De’Longhi Model TRH0715 is a unique kind of radiant heaters known as oil radiators.
+Finally, the De’Longhi Model TRH0715 is a unique kind of radiant heater known as an oil radiator.
 These units dissipate heat into permanently sealed oil, which then gently radiates the heat into the room.
 A key advantage of oil radiators is efficiency – they are exceptionally energy-efficient.

 This particular model stands out for several reasons.
 For one, it’s a 1500-watt heater that generates tons of heat.
 Secondly, it features a high-quality patented steel assembly for extended use.